Jing-Teng/laravel-crud/README.md

 # Requirements
 Build a simple dashboard that will allow you do the following:

-- [v] List all users and their respective tasks
+- [x] List all users and their respective tasks
-- [v] CRUD a user
+- [x] CRUD a user
-- [v] CRUD a task
+- [x] CRUD a task
-- [v] Assign a task to a user
+- [x] Assign a task to a user
-- [v] Remove a task from a user
+- [x] Remove a task from a user
-- [v] Download a list of all users and tasks as a JSON
+- [x] Download a list of all users and tasks as a JSON
-- [v] Create a seeder for users and tasks
+- [x] Create a seeder for users and tasks

 Notes: